Registrations, Licenses and Permits

 If you will have employees, apply for an employee identification number through the Internal Revenue Service.
 Obtain a Missouri Withholding Number (form 2643) and an Unemployment Tax number (form 2699).
 Complete the application for these numbers online with the Department of Revenue and the Department of Labor and Industrial Relations.

-If you will be selling items, submit a Missouri Tax Registration Application through one of the Missouri Department of Revenue's tax assistance centers
+If you will be selling items, submit a Missouri Tax Registration Application through the Missouri Department of Revenue.

 Some professions, occupations or activities require special licenses or certifications.
 Click on Industry Licenses to find out if your industry has any special requirements.
 The Missouri SBTDCs also offer a guide to licenses and permits which includes where to find out information on Occupational Licenses.
 Finally, check with the Missouri Division of Professional Registration.